KXO-FM: History

 It has always been separately programmed from its sister station.
-In the 1970s, 1230 KXO had a full service, middle of the road format, while 107.5 KXO-FM broadcast an automated beautiful music format.
+In the 1970s, KXO AM had a full service, middle of the road format, while KXO-FM broadcast an automated beautiful music format.
 It played quarter-hour sweeps of mostly instrumental cover versions of popular songs as well as Broadway and Hollywood show tunes.

 In the 1980s, as the audience for easy listening music began to age, more vocals were added until the station switched to soft adult contemporary music.
 In the early 2000s, the tempo of the music picked up and KXO-FM transitioned to mainstream adult contemporary.